Tradition, taste & treasures: experience a summer holiday in the city of Salzburg!

 Day trips, sports & curiosities

 - Gut Aiderbichl: The family-and- animal-friendly trip for Salzburg visitors: The Gut Aiderbichl Estate in Henndorf is located about 12 miles (20km) east of Salzburg, right in the middle of a pristine landscape.
 It is a refuge for all kinds of animals.
-Gut Aiderbichl is open for visitors 365 days a year from 9 am to 6 pm.
-Wheelchair-accessible.
-Guided tours, film screenings for free.
+Gut Aiderbichl is open for visitors 365 days a year from 9 a.m. to 6 p.m. wheelchair-accessible.
+Guided tours are offered, film screenings are for free.
 Dogs are welcome, please keep on leash.

 Follow in Mozart's tracks.